Unemployment benefits and unemployment Updated

 Motivation

-All developed economies have unemployment benefit programs that provide income to laid-off workers to enable them to meet their basic consumption needs.
+All developed economies have unemployment benefit programs that provide income to unemployed workers to enable them to meet their basic consumption needs.
 However, when unemployment benefit programs are particularly generous, in both benefit level and duration, they are controversial because of potential negative side effects.
-The debate over generosity intensifies during recessions and economic downturns, such as those in Europe and North America today, when overly generous programs may slow the decline in the unemployment rate and delay a country’s economic recovery.
+The debate over generosity often intensifies during recessions and economic downturns, when overly generous programs may slow the decline in the unemployment rate and delay a country’s economic recovery.

-Several dimensions of unemployment benefit programs influence their positive and negative impacts on individuals and the economy.
-In some areas the evidence on impacts is clear; in others it remains ambiguous.
-Governments can take several steps to increase the positive impacts and reduce the negative ones (Figure 1).
+Several dimensions of unemployment benefit programs influence their positive and negative impacts on individuals and the economy (Figure 1).
+In some areas the evidence on their impacts is clear; in others it remains ambiguous.
+Governments can take several steps to increase the positive impacts and reduce the negative ones.

 Unemployment benefit programs in most